microsoft/nni/docs/cifar10_examples.md

 # CIFAR10 examples

+## Overview

-The CIFAR-10 dataset is a collection of images that are commonly used to train machine learning and computer vision algorithms.
-It is one of the most widely used datasets for machine learning research.
-The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
-There are 6,000 images of each class.
-Thus, we use CIFAR10 as example to introduce using NNI in the field of computer vision.
+[CIFAR-10][3] classification is a common benchmark problem in machine learning.
+The CIFAR-10 dataset is the collection of images.
+It is one of the most widely used datasets for machine learning research which contains 60,000 32x32 color images in 10 different classes.
+Thus, we use CIFAR-10 classification as an example to introduce NNI usage.

-**cifar10 with NNI**
+### **Goals**

+As we all know, the choice of model optimizer is directly affects the performance of the final matrix.
+The goal of this tutorial is to **tune a better performace optimizer** to train a relatively small convolutional neural network (CNN) for recognizing images.

+In this example, we have selected the following common deep learning optimizer:

+> "SGD", "Adadelta", "Adagrad", "Adam", "Adamax"

+### **Experimental**

+#### Preparations

 This example requires pytorch. pytorch install package should be chosen based on python version and cuda version.

-Here is an example of the environment python==3.5 and cuda == 8.0, then using the following commands to install pytorch:
+Here is an example of the environment python==3.5 and cuda == 8.0, then using the following commands to install [pytorch][2]:

 ```bash
 python3 -m pip install http://download.pytorch.org/whl/cu80/torch-0.4.1-cp35-cp35m-linux_x86_64.whl
 python3 -m pip install torchvision
 ```

-In this experiment, we will search the optimal hyperparamters for **learning rates**, **optimizeation methods** and **network structures**.

-We give the choices for these three hyperparameters in `search_space.json` below.
-That is, NNI will select a set of parameters (For example: {'lr': 0.01, 'optimizer': Adam, 'model': resnet18}) on each trial base on the specified tuning algorithm.
+#### CIFAR-10 with NNI

+**Search Space**

+As we stated in the target, we target to find out the best `optimizer` for training CIFAR-10 classification.
+When using different optimizers, we also need to adjust `learning rates` and `network structure` accordingly. so we adjust these three parameters as hyperparameters and write the following search space.

 ```json
 {